Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/zombies.md

 - **Stay Alive:** Humans must stick together to survive as long as possible.
 - **Alpha Zombies:** They are a higher threat!
 Be strategic when dealing with them.
 - **Last Man Standing:** If you find yourself in this position, be ready for a difficult challenge.
 Use your abilities to your advantage!
-- ~~**Zombies Can Be Cured:** As a zombie, getting 3 kills will let you become human again.~~
+- **Zombies Can Be Cured:** As a zombie, getting 3 consecutive kills will let you become human again.
+- **Fall Protection:** Take advantage of the fall damage protection to make riskier moves.
+- **Team Composition:** Pay attention to team numbers - when only one human remains, they become Last Man Standing with enhanced abilities.